stripe/stripe-dotnet/readme.md

 Quick Start
 -----------

 It is recommended that you install Stripe.net via NuGet.
-If you wish to build it yourself via build.cmd, you will need ruby installed along with the gems albacore and zip.
-You could also just build the assembly in Visual Studio by opening the solution and compiling.
+If you wish to build it yourself, just run build.cmd.

 Add a reference to Stripe.net.dll.